levelrin/notes/interview-questions.md

 You ran `apt install curl` on a Linux machine based on RHEL (Red Hat Enterprise Linux).
 However, you got the "command not found" error.
 What would you do?

+# Abstract Thinking

+Difference between:
+1. Git and GitHub
+2. Merge and Rebase
+3. Static Methods and Singleton
+4. URI and URL
+5. API and Protocol
+6. Library and Framework
+7. OOP and Functional Programming
+8. Declarative and Imperative Programming
+9. Unit Test and Integration Test